-The Fondation Sommer is a private grant-making foundation, established under Luxembourg law, with official charitable status.
-Created in 2016 by Pierre Brahms and governed by the articles and law of the 21st April, 1928, the foundation’s purpose is to support the “empowerment” of children and young people in Luxembourg, through the arts and culture.
+The Fondation Sommer is a private grant-making foundation under Luxembourg law, recognized as being of public utility.
+Created in 2016 by Pierre Brahms and governed by statutes and the law of August 7, 2023, as amended, on non-profit associations and foundations (the “2023 law”), the foundation aims to support the “empowerment” of children and young people in Luxembourg through arts and culture.

 Appels à projets